 DRAFT SYSTEM

-- The circulation of air is caused difference in pressure, known as Draft. - Draft is a differential pressure atmosphere and inside the boiler. - It is necessary to cause the flow of gases through boiler setting It may be - 5.
+• The circulation of air is caused difference in

+- Draft is a differential pressure atmosphere and inside the boiler. - It is necessary to cause the flow of gases through boiler setting It may be - 5.
 Natural draft - 6.
 Mechanical draft